Electronic. Fast aeration for a smooth taste.

 Some problems with leakage and poor fit after disassembly.
 Aerator has been known to crack.

 Gone are the days when enjoying the full experience of wine requires the assistance of a sommelier or connoisseur of the fermented grape.
-Thanks to technology, anyone who enjoys a glass of red to can now optimize their vino with a wine aerator.
+Thanks to technology, anyone who enjoys a glass of red can optimize their vino with a wine aerator.

 Aeration is the process by which wine is exposed to air, facilitating oxidation and evaporation.
 By exposing it to air, some of the undesirable compounds — the byproducts of fermentation — evaporate.
 This opens up the wine’s more subtle and enjoyable aromas and flavors.